 Read my full MIRROR review.

-Best Workout Mirror for Studio Class Vibes: Tempo Studio
+Best Workout Mirror for Weightlifting: Tempo Studio

 Tempo Studio is the all-in-one smart home gym.
 Its sturdy A-frame aluminum design holds weight plates, loadable dumbbell handles, a barbell, foam roller, workout mat, and barbell collars.
 Tempo Studio has AI technology that uses 3D Time-of-Flight sensors to capture your movement patterns and provide form corrections, rep counting, weight recommendations, and stat tracking.
 When you're working out, the Tempo Studio acts as a virtual personal trainer to help you improve your exercise technique and reduce your risk of injury from exercise.